-WHA report calls for immediate action to expand workforce pathways and reduce barriers.
+WHA report calls for immediate action to expand workforce pathways and reduce barriers

-MADISON, Wis. - The Wisconsin Hospital Association (WHA) released its annual Wisconsin Health Care Workforce Report today, highlighting persistently high vacancy rates despite growing hospital employment.
+WHA released its annual Wisconsin Health Care Workforce Report on March 31, highlighting persistently high vacancy rates despite growing hospital employment.

-"Wisconsin hospitals are beginning to gain traction in filling job postings but remain challenged by a factor that is mostly immovable: the state's changing demographics that are shrinking the available workforce and at the same time increasing health care demand" said WHA Senior Vice President of Workforce and Clinical Practice Ann Zenk.
+"Wisconsin hospitals are beginning to gain traction in filling job postings but remain challenged by a factor that is mostly immovable: the state's changing demographics that are shrinking the available workforce and at the same time increasing health care demand," said WHA Senior Vice President of Workforce and Clinical Practice Ann Zenk.

 Nationwide, 10,000 members of the Baby Boom generation reach the age of 65 daily.
 The wave of retirements among Baby Boomers, often referred to as the "Silver Tsunami," is putting added strain on the workforce in every industry.
-However, for hospitals and health systems the challenge is doubled.
+However, the challenge is doubled for hospitals and health systems.
 Wisconsin citizens older than 65 make up 18% of the state's population but account for 38% of the health care visits to Wisconsin hospitals and their outpatient settings.
 The last baby boomer will turn 65 in 2030.
 The surge in retirements will taper off but the increased health care needs of an aging population will persist for decades to come.